How can I make payments in my business?

 You’ll need to go through a separate application process to get a business credit card, which will involve verification of your financial situation and income.
 Many types of card are available, including some that offer rewards points and others low interest, so think about what suits your specific needs when you compare business credit cards.

-Paying overseas suppliers can be more complex, as you’re exposed to exchange rate movements and foreign exchange fees.
-The best method depends on how frequent and large your transactions are.
+Paying overseas suppliers can be more complex, as you’re exposed to exchange rate movements, foreign exchange related fees and transaction fees.
+There are different methods available depending on payment frequency and the size of your transactions.

-If your business regularly relies on importing, you may wish to investigate a more cost-effective option.
-For example, you might find that your bank offers a feature allowing you to transfer money internationally as part of your internet banking.
-The exchange rate offered on these accounts tends to be more competitive than credit card rates.
+If your business regularly pays overseas suppliers, you may wish to investigate alternatives.
+For example, you might find that your bank offers a feature allowing you to complete an international money transfer as part of your online banking.
+The exchange rate offered on these accounts may be more competitive than credit card rates, so it is worth taking your time to compare.

-1. Set-up foreign currency accounts in the currencies of your suppliers.
+1. Setting up foreign currency accounts in the currencies of your suppliers.

 2. Fix the price on contracts.

-Other foreign exchange risk management options are available, so you may wish to consider speaking to a foreign exchange risk management dealer.
+Other foreign exchange risk management alternatives are available, so you may wish to consider speaking to a foreign exchange dealer.

 Your team members are your most important stakeholders and you can’t afford to be late with payments.